StevenBlack/rhosts/README.md

-      --stats <STATS>           Print statistics about the domains [possible values: true, false] -i, --intersection            Print the intersection of mainhosts and comparehosts -r, --rootdomains             List of root domains and their tally -t, --tld                     Print a tally of top level domains found in the list -l, --limit <LIMIT>           Limit for listing TLD and root domains, 0 = unlimited [default: 30] --skipheaders             Omit the file comment headers in output
+      --stats <STATS>           Print statistics about the domains [possible values: true, false] -i, --intersection            Print the intersection of mainhosts and comparehosts -r, --rootdomains             List of root domains and their tally --subdomains              List of subdomains (3+ characters) and their tally -t, --tld                     Print a tally of top level domains found in the list -l, --limit <LIMIT>           Limit for listing TLD and root domains, 0 = unlimited [default: 30] --skipheaders             Omit the file comment headers in output